 It gives an aromatic blend with fruity and flowery notes, a compact crema, and a soft texture.
 It comes with natural sweetness so that we can enjoy it without sugar.

-The espresso bean’s flavor profile is composed highly of Arabica coffee beans balanced roasting and provide rich aromatic intensity.
+The espresso bean’s flavor profile is composed highly of Arabica coffee beans balanced roasting and provides rich aromatic intensity.
 To enjoy the best aromatic blend, prepare the coffee with an espresso machine.

 Lavazza is perfect for coffee lovers who like traditional espresso coffee with a full, rich taste without any bitterness.